etiennemunnich/s3perf/README.md

 Example 1:
 s3hcp.py - This is an simple example of adding the MD5 hash of a file infront of object name and then writing an index file that contains the object name and the location (hashed) in a csv.

+Use:
+ > python3 s3hcp.py [localfile(s)] --bucket [bucketname]

-example use for copying files in the current folder (doesn't recursively copy folders just yet):
+Example use for copying files in the current folder (doesn't recursively copy folders just yet):
-use: python3 s3hcp.py [localfile(s)] --bucket [bucketname]
  > python3 s3hcp.py * --bucket mybucket
  or
  > python3 s3hcp.py *.csv --bucket mybucket